Climate Change Leadership: Power, Politics and Culture, 15 credits

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

-Application Fee: SEK 900
+Application fee: SEK 900

-Tuition fee, first semester:
+Tuition fee, first semester: SEK 32,500

-Tuition fee, total:
+Tuition fee, total: SEK 32,500

-About the course:
+About the course

 Climate change leadership is often mentioned in both news media and by politicians themselves, but what does it really entail?
 What kind of knowledge and skills define a climate change leader and how can they be learned?
-What kind of political, cultural and psychological resources are lacking in present initiatives?
+What kind of political, cultural and psychological resources is lacking in present initiatives?

 Then the societal and cultural effects of climate change are discussed, looking at how the use of fossil fuel has transformed modern societies and cultures and taking into account broader perspectives such as ethics, justice or gender.
 With the knowledge gained during the first part of the course, a framework for a working climate change leadership is critically looked at from a political, power and societal perspective.